WanderLanz/Viuwa/README.md

 ## Known Issues

+- On wasm, ANSI raw mode sequences are commonly ignored, so you may need to press enter to send input to the program.
 - On wasm, the wasm runtime may kill the program while it waits for user input.
 May cause terminal to be left in a weird state and may require restarting the terminal.

 ## License